LBNL-ETA/frads/docs/how-to/guide5.md

 ## Example 1 - shading control and daylight dimming

 ### Add CFS objects to the EnergyPlus model
-Initialize a glazing system by calling `frads.GlazingSystem()`.
+Initialize a glazing system by calling `GlazingSystem()`.

 Then, use `add_glazing_layer` and `add_shading_layer`respectively, to add glazing and shading layer to the glazing system.
 The layers should added from the outside to the inside.  `add_glazing_layer ` takes in a `.dat` or `.json` file. `add_shading_layer` takes in a `.xml` file.
 Visit the [IGSDB](https://igsdb.lbl.gov/) website to download  `.json` files for glazing products and `.xml` files for shading products.

 If not specified, the default gap between the layers is air at 0.0127 m thickness.
 See [Example 2](#example-2-electrochromic-glass-with-4-tinted-states) for how to customize a gap.

 Create an unshaded glazing system, consisting of one layer of 6 mm clear glass with the default gap.